Seb1903/bovelo_manager/README.md

 - Password
 - Database_name

+*Never share your information, it must remain confidential.*

 Build the solution and select either the `BoveloInternal` or `BoveloClient` folder as the main project to run the specific application.
-You can find the backup file for the database in this repo: [Bovelo_Database.sql](https://github.com/smarbal/bovelo_manager/blob/main/Bovelo_Database.sql).
-The schema name is 'bovelo', just create it and use the backup in the "Import data" section in MySQL Workbench.

-## Group Members
+# Developer Team

 ```text
 Demarcin Louis [18090]